robincornett/simple-listings-genesis/README.md

 ### How can I display listing items differently than regular posts?

-If you're using an HTML5 Genesis Framework theme, it's done.
+If you're using a Genesis Framework theme, it's done.
 If you're not, use the included templates as a reference and have fun.

 ### Why did you make this?